-- Concepts of health and healing. - How illness, disease and their causes are perceived. - The behaviors of patients who are seeking health care. - Attitudes toward health care providers.
+- Concepts of health and healing. - How illness, disease, and their causes are perceived. - The behaviors of enrollees who are seeking healthcare. - Attitudes toward healthcare providers.

-Importance of cultural differences in health care settings
+Importance of cultural differences in healthcare settings

-- Cultural factors may influence the way individuals: - Define and evaluate situations. - Seek help for problems. - Present their problems, situations and information to others. - Respond to interventions and service plans. - Cultural awareness helps you modify your behaviors to respond to the needs of others while maintaining a professional level of respect and objectivity.
+- Cultural factors may influence the way individuals: - Define and evaluate situations - Seek help for problems - Present their problems, situations, and information to others - Respond to interventions and service plans - Cultural awareness helps you modify your behaviors to respond to the needs of others while maintaining a professional level of respect and objectivity.